muzi2018/Book-Mathematical-Foundation-of-Reinforcement-Learning/3 - Chapter 1 Basic Concepts.md

 10. **What are the limitations of using a grid world example for reinforcement learning?**
     - Consider what aspects of real-world scenarios might not be captured by this simplified model.

+# Basic Concepts

+state and action;

+deterministic state transitions, stochastic state transition;

+deterministic policy, stochastic policy, A tabular representation of a policy ;

+The reward is a function of the state s and action a.

+Hence, it is also denoted as r(s; a).

+ A trajectory is a state-action-reward chain.

+Returns are also called total rewards or cumulative rewards.
+A return consists of an immediate reward and future rewards.

+When interacting with the environment by following a policy, the agent may stop at some terminal states.
+The resulting trajectory is called an episode (or a trial).

+MDP